DataTalksClub/mlops-zoomcamp/cohorts/2023/02-experiment-tracking/homework.md

 ## Deadline

-The deadline for submitting is 1 June 2023 (Thursday), 23:00 CEST (Berlin time).
+The deadline for submitting is 4 June 2023 (Sunday), 22:00 CEST (Berlin time).

 After that, the form will be closed.